phishy/mediainfo-lambda/README.md

 ### Usage

-If you place the library files (`*.so.*`) in the base directory of the Lambda, they will be found by the `LD_LIBRARY_PATH` of the execution environment.
+If you place the library files in dist/ (`*.so.*`) in the base directory of the Lambda, they will be found by the `LD_LIBRARY_PATH` of the execution environment.
 After that, you can run `mediainfo` from just about anywhere.